-- To help minimize interactions between nonessential visitors and the Stanford community, visitors to academic and residential areas of Stanford campuses are largely restricted to those approved to be onsite for education, research, and official business purposes.
+- To help minimize interactions between nonessential visitors and the Stanford community, visitors to academic and residential buildings of Stanford campuses are largely restricted to those approved to be onsite for education, research, and official business purposes.

-- All approved visitors for indoor or outdoor activities and events, need to complete the Stanford Visitor: Daily COVID-19 Health Attestation.
+- All approved visitors, for indoor or outdoor activities and events, need to complete the Stanford Visitor: Daily COVID-19 Health Attestation.

-- All visitors coming to Stanford must meet at least one of two criteria: 1) be fully vaccinated against COVID-19 2) receive a negative COVID-19 test within 72 hours prior to arrival onsite.
+- All visitors coming to Stanford must meet at least one of two criteria:

 - All visitors are required to wear a face covering while indoors regardless of vaccination status.